-The Company is committed to the highest standards of ethics and integrity and expects all of its board members to act accordingly.
-The Compass Group's zero tolerance-based Code of Business Conduct and Code of Ethics continue to govern all aspects of its relationships with key stakeholders.
-Compass Group embraces a continuous improvement process as part of its Ethics and Integrity programme to strengthen its culture of integrity, sharing insights and emerging trends between regional and country management teams.
+The Company is committed to the highest standards of ethics and integrity and expects all of its employees (if any) and board members, to act accordingly.
+The Compass Group's zero tolerance-based Code of Business Conduct ("CBC") and Business Integrity Policy ("BIP") govern all aspects of its relationships with its stakeholders.
+Compass Group operates a continuous improvement process as part of the Group's Ethics and Integrity programme to enhance and strengthen its culture of integrity, sharing insights and emerging trends between regional and country management teams.
+The Compass Group undertakes a robust risk management assessment that helps identify major risks and ensures the internal control framework remains effective through regular monitoring, testing and review.
+Regulatory and compliance risks are included in this process to enable visibility and planning to address them.
 A strong culture of integrity is promoted through Compass Group's Ethics and Integrity programme and its independently operated Speak Up, We're Listening helpline and web platform.
-All alleged breaches of the Codes, including any allegations of fraud, bribery and corruption, anti-competitive behaviour and other serious misconduct, are followed up, investigated and dealt with appropriately.
+All alleged breaches of the CBC and the BIP, including any allegations of fraud, bribery and corruption, anti-competitive behaviour and other serious misconduct, are followed up, investigated and dealt with appropriately.
 This process is managed at Group level by the Compass Group Ethics & Integrity team.
-The Compass Group Executive Committee maintains overall oversight of the Ethics & Integrity programme activities and strategy developed and managed by the Group Head of Ethics and Integrity and dedicated team of specialist resources.
+The Compass Group Executive Committee maintains overall oversight of the Ethics & Integrity programme activities and strategy developed and managed by the Group Head of Ethics and Integrity and a dedicated team of specialist resources.
 The Compass Group PLC Audit Committee and Corporate Responsibility Committee oversee programme implementation and continued improvement, business integrity risk management and the system of internal controls in accordance with their respective terms of reference.
-No breaches of the Codes or other incidents have been reported to the Company's management team.
+No breaches of the CBC or BIP in respect of the Company have been reported to the Company's management team.
+Further information in respect of the CBC and BIP can be found on the Group's website www.compass-group.com/en/who-we-are/ethics-and-integrity.html